richwynmorris/LS180/sql_revision_notes.md

 - What is the `ORDER BY` clause and what does it do?

-    The `ORDER BY` clause is used to sort rows in the returned results in particular order.
+    The `ORDER BY` clause is used to sort rows in a query's results, in particular order.
 This useful for seeing data contained within rows in a distinct sequence, either ascending or descending.

     ```sql
     SELECT col_name